THE LETTER OF ST. PAUL TO THE EPHESIANS

 Church Unity in Christ

-6 One God and Father of all, who is above all, and through all, and in us all.
+6 one God and Father of all, who is above all, and through all, and in you all.

 The Gift of Grace

-13 Until we all meet into the unity of faith, and of the knowledge of the Son of God,
+13 till we all come in the unity of the faith, and of the knowledge of the Son of God,

-unto a perfect man, unto the measure of the age of the fulness of Christ.
+unto a perfect man, unto the measure of the stature of the fulness of Christ: